chimera-linux/cports/Packaging.md

   library scanning is automatic; but sometimes libraries provide either a non-conforming `SONAME` which the scanner does not pick up, or the scanner is disabled explicitly.
-* `priority` *(int)* When used with `replaces`, this specifies which of the packages gets to keep the files (i.e. the higher-priority package will keep them).
+* `replaces_priority` *(int)* When used with `replaces`, this specifies which of the packages gets to keep the files (i.e. the higher-priority package will keep them).
+Defaults to 0.
 * `replaces` *(list)* A list of packages we are replacing, in the same constraint format as `provides`.
 This allows the current package to replace files of the listed packages, without complaining about file conflicts.
 The files from the current package will simply take over the conflicting files.
-This is primarily useful for moving files from one package to another, or together with `priority`, for "policy packages".
+This is primarily useful for moving files from one package to another, or together with `replaces_priority`, for "policy packages".
 * `scriptlets` *(dict)* A dictionary of strings that are the scriptlets for this package.
 These take precedence over file scriptlets.
 * `sha256` *(list or str)* A list of SHA256 checksums (or just one checksum